 tickets

-Newcastle United’s average attendance is incredibly high but the tickets to St James’ Park are always available at StubHub.
-I love the fact that you don’t need to be a member to get those rare tickets – you go to StubHub and instantly get exactly the needed seat.
+Newcastle United’s average attendance is incredibly high but the tickets to St James’ Park are always available at Ticket-Compare.
+I love the fact that you don’t need to be a member to get those rare tickets – you go to Ticket-Compare and instantly get exactly the needed seat.
 And of course, they promptly deliver the tickets to my country, which is awesome because I don’t travel to Newcastle upon Tyne too often.

 First priority tickets go on sale about five weeks before matchday.
 Those tickets are available for Season Ticket holders and Members.
 A week later the club starts the General Sale online.
 Three weeks prior to the kick-off, they start the Full General Sale, which means that the tickets are from then available to all customers both online and offline.
 There are a few more ways to purchase SJP tickets: